atextor/OGIT-wiki/Graph-API-Tutorial.md

 put data into OGIT on the base of an example.

 ## Introduction Service Example
 The service example demonstrates you the whole OGIT process.
 A list of nearly hundred services will be posted to OGIT in this tutorial.
-The file of the services Services(Tutorial).xlsx is found here.
+The file of the services is found here [service_list.xlsx](https://github.com/arago/OGIT/blob/master/examples/service_list.xlsx)

 ## Creating NTO
 First please get familiar with the basic concepts (https://github.com/arago/OGIT/wiki/Basic-Concepts) to understand what an NTO is.
 After this you have to create the NTO of the Service.
 A Service is an entity of global knowledge.
 The Service NTO is shown here. https://github.com/arago/OGIT/tree/master/NTO/Service